Magic is pervasive, but usually fairly low level.

 Mages have to be very careful in very high magic areas lest their casual thoughts be cast as random spells.

 Animals trapped in very high magic areas can be mutated into their magic-bound cousins.
-Horses will become pegasus, lions become manticores.
+A horse will become a pegasus, a lion become a manticore.
 This usually does not turn out well for any humans or non-magic creatures in the vicinity.

 See also Fairy Storms.